UK government failed public over COVID, says ex-adviser Cummings | DW | 26.05.2021

 Johnson did in fact later fall seriously ill with the disease in late March 2020 and had to be treated in an intensive care unit.

-The hearing was part of a parliamentary inquiry into the UK's pandemic management conducted by two committees of senior MPs: the science and the health committees.
+The hearing was part of a parliamentary inquiry into the UK's pandemic management conducted by two committees of senior members of parliament: the science and the health committees.

 An independent public inquiry into how the government handled the pandemic is to begin in spring 2022.

-The United Kingdom has registered almost 128,00 deaths amid the COVID-19 pandemic, making it one of the hardest-hit countries in Europe and giving it the fifth- worst death toll in the world.
+The United Kingdom has registered almost 128,00 deaths amid the COVID-19 pandemic, making it one of the hardest-hit countries in Europe and giving it the fifth-highest death toll in the world.

 Critics have said Johnson's government was tardy in imposing lockdowns in early 2020 to prevent the spread of the coronavirus and that scientific advice was often not heeded.

-On the plus side, the country has seen a successful vaccination drive, with more than two-thirds of adults having received at least one dose so far.
+On the plus side, the country has seen a successful vaccination drive, with around two-thirds of adults having received at least one dose so far.

 Cummings, 49, was a major strategist in the "Leave" camp during the 2016 Brexit referendum campaign.